syaghoubi00/site/content/quotes/_index.md

 # A Collection of Quotes

+"Anyone who has begun to think, places some portion of the world in jeopardy."
+-- John Dewey

+"The self is not something ready-made, but something in continuous formation through choice of action." -- John Dewey

 "Time and memory are true artists; they remould reality nearer to the heart's desire" -- John Dewey